 - You are over 70 years of age.

-- You have legal custody of a child under 15 years of age and jury service would leave the child unsupervised.
+- You have legal custody of a child under 12 years of age and jury service would leave the child without adequate supervision.

 - You are a student in secondary school or college and will be in class on the day of jury service.

-- You are the caretaker of a person who is unable to care for himself or herself.
+- You are the primary caretaker of a person who is unable to care for himself or herself.
 (Employment as a caregiver does not qualify.)